Australia's Big Icons

 The Big Australian Icons: A Brief History

 The phenomenon of Australian big icons began in the 1960s, inspired by similar "Roadside Giants" in the United States.
-The Big Scotsman in Adelaide (1963) is recognized as the first Big Thing in Australia, standing 5 metres tall at Scotty's Motel in Medindie.
+The Big Scotsman in Adelaide (1963) is recognized as the first purpose-built roadside Big Thing in Australia, standing 5 metres tall at Scotty's Motel in Medindie.
 Affectionately known as "Scotty," this pioneering structure paved the way for hundreds of big Australian icons to follow.
+(Earlier monuments like the Dog on the Tuckerbox in Gundagai, built in 1932, predate the Scotsman but were not originally conceived as roadside tourist attractions.)

 The golden age of big Australian icons arrived with The Big Banana in Coffs Harbour (1964), which became one of the most iconic and commercially successful examples.
 Standing 5m high by 11m long, this fibreglass marvel was strategically positioned at the front of a gift shop surrounded by banana plantations, proving that these oversized attractions could drive significant tourism revenue.

-Throughout the 1970s and 1980s, Australian big icons proliferated across the country as regional communities recognized their power to attract visitors, celebrate local industries, and put small towns on the map.
-Today, these quirky landmarks have evolved from simple tourist traps into beloved cultural icons that represent the unique character of Australian regional tourism.
+Throughout the 1970s and 1980s, the big things in Australia proliferated across the country as regional communities recognized their power to attract visitors, celebrate local industries, and put small towns on the map.
+Today, these quirky landmarks have evolved from simple tourist traps into beloved cultural emblems of Australia that represent the unique character of Australian regional tourism.

 The Big Pineapple was once Australia's most popular tourist attraction, drawing a million visitors annually!
 It even featured on a 2007 Australia Post stamp celebrating the nation's Big Things.

-Standing 12 metres tall at the Sunshine Plantation, the Big Pineapple is one of the most beloved Australian big icons.
+Standing 12 metres tall at the Sunshine Plantation, the Big Pineapple is one of the most beloved emblems of Australia.
 Made of fibreglass, visitors can explore inside the pineapple to learn about the tropical fruit industry and enjoy panoramic views from the summit.
 The site has expanded significantly over the years and now hosts the popular Big Pineapple Music Festival, which has become a major national event.
 The complex is also home to the Big Macadamia and offers the famous Nutmobile tour through the plantation.

 This impressive 6m x 9m structure in Ballina encompasses a gift shop and eateries, serving as a tribute to the region's thriving seafood industry.
 The Big Prawn is one of the most photographed Australian big icons and has become an essential stop for travellers along the NSW coast.

-Known affectionately as "Larry the Lobster" by locals, this 18.2m high giant is one of the tallest Australian big icons.
+Known affectionately as "Larry the Lobster" by locals, this 18.2m high giant is one of the tallest big things in Australia.
 Completed in 1979, it houses both a restaurant and gift shop underneath, making it a fully functional tourist attraction that celebrates Kingston's famous lobster industry.

 This woolly giant stands 15m high and 21m long, testifying to Goulburn's significant wool-growing industry.
 Inside, visitors can browse wool products and learn about wool production.
 The Big Merino is one of the most impressive Australian big icons and a must-see for anyone travelling between Sydney and Canberra.